 I was a rather curious cat, and got into all sorts of trouble.
 I also had lots of ailments.
 Although I fought to the very end, IBD and lymphoma eventually took their toll, and my owner promised she would not let me suffer.
 She made a very difficult decision and helped me cross the rainbow bridge.
 She misses me very much, and you know what…I miss her too!

-She wanted to do something to remember me, and I suggested we create a special fund to help other furry friends who are battling this awful disease, or who don't have a family to care for them, and with that, Juniors Fund was created.
+She wanted to do something to remember me, and I suggested we create a special fund to help other furry friends, and with that, Juniors Fund was created.

 -Marianne and Junior